 As part of her graduate work, Pammi held two long-term internships: an Environmental Education Virtual position with Missouri River Bird Observatory (MRBO), and a position with Kite's Nest, a center for liberatory education in Hudson, New York where she helped teach lessons related to environmental awareness and conservation, community engagement and public education, environmental justice, collective and personal consciousness and action, business creation and development, and food sovereignty through teaching growing, production, cooking, and preservation skills.
 Once again, Pammi was in her element in the learning garden, working with at-risk youth.
 See her blog post on the experience here.

-Mark, a lifelong Hudson Valley resident, has worked in the construction industry for over ten years.
-Within that time, he has overseen public and privately funded projects, including roadway construction, flood control initiatives, drinking water distribution, storm-water enhancements, sanitary infrastructure, environmental mitigation, and improvements of parklands.
-Additionally, Mark has an extensive background in contracts, real estate development, materials, and solid waste recycling, which aid in his current role as a project manager.
+Mark is a lifelong Hudson Valley resident.
+He has worked in the construction industry for over a decade, overseeing public and privately funded projects, including roadway construction, flood control initiatives, drinking water distribution, storm-water enhancements, sanitary infrastructure, environmental mitigation, and improvements of parklands.
+Additionally, Mark has an extensive background in contracts, real estate development, materials, and solid waste recycling, which aid in his current role.
 He is an avid hiker and enjoys exploring new trails and peaks throughout New York and New England.
 Honored to join HCCE and serve on its board, Mark is excited to pursue important matters of the organization, particularly related to land conservation, water quality, environmental restoration, and sustainable adaptive reuse.

 John is responsible for monitoring and protecting Westchester Land Trust’s preserves.
 Previously, he has worked on projects in Arizona, California, Jamaica, and Wisconsin monitoring wildlife populations and restoring habitat.
 He has a B.S. from Cornell University in Natural Resources and a M.S. in Conservation Biology from SUNY ESF.
 While growing up in the Hudson Valley, he developed a love of the local parks and forests, and he is excited to have the opportunity to care for some of these special places for future generations.